SiliconWildCat/SiliconWildCat/README.md

 ```
 > About
 ```
-  Enter the text you want to convert to voice.
+  Enter the text you want to convert to desired voice.
 Our project provides Taeyeon and KSS voice dataset.
-If you select the voice and press the 'say it' button, the audio file is saved in the path below.
+If you select the voice and press the 'say it' button, the audio file will be saved in the path below.

   >> /app/audio.wav
 ```